magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ## Testing task

-The first thing we want to eliminate is the need to add the `test/cljc` directory to the `:source-paths` environment variable any time we start the IFDE runtime.
+The first thing we want to eliminate is the need to add the `test/cljc` directory to the `:source-paths` environment variable each time we start the IFDE runtime.

 Let's create a a new task in the `build.boot` configuration file and name it `testing`: